ernohanninen/trajectory_inference_pipeline/README.md

 For the inferred Slingshot and Palantir trajectories, the pipeline uses two different approaches to identify the genes associated with a particular trajectory lineage.
 For the inferred Slingshot trajectory, associationTest function from tradeSeq (R package, 1.8.0) is used to identify the genes associated with a trajectory lineage.
 For the inferred Palantir trajectory, spearmanr function from  scipy (Python package, 1.8.1) is used to run Spearman correlation to identify the genes that correlate with a trajectory lineage.
 To identify the biological processes underlying the lineage the pipeline contains scripts for GSEA and Enrichr analysis from gseapy (Python package, 0.10.8).

+The pipeline is developed on Rocky Linux 8.6 and Conda 4.13.0 was used to manage the packages.

 ## Usage of the pipeline
+To run the pipeline Conda and Nextflow are required.

 Setup the pipeline:
 1. Open terminal:
 2. Clone the repository to your computer: